s-orellana/Undergrad-Thesis/README.md

 # Undergraduate Thesis

-This repository contains the codes used in the data analysis steps of my bachelor's thesis at University College Utrecht,
-titled: '*The Influence of FreeSurfer’s Manual Editing Options on Structural Brain Network Reconstruction*'.
+This repository contains the code implemented in some of the data analysis steps of my bachelor's thesis at University College Utrecht, titled: '*The Influence of FreeSurfer’s Manual Editing Options on Structural Brain Network Reconstruction*'.
 Written in Spring 2017 at the [UMC Utrecht](http://www.umcutrecht.nl/nl/).

 ## Introduction